 At Nance Cacciatore, all our partners are Board-Certified in Civil Trial Law by the Florida Bar or are Board-Certified Civil Trial Advocates by the National Board of Trial Advocacy—or hold both certifications.
 Our firm also includes an in-house investigator who is a former police officer with strong connections to local law enforcement agencies.

-We know how to investigate car accident claims.
+Our auto accident lawyers in Melbourne, FL know how to investigate car accident claims.
 We know how develop a convincing legal argument.
 And we know how to protect your rights and fight for the compensation you deserve.

 Common Causes of Car Accidents

 - Drunk driving

 - Weather conditions

 - Unsafe lane changes

 Your Rights After a Car Accident

 Florida is one of several states that follows a “no-fault” system when it comes to auto accidents.
 This means that, after an accident, you can typically recover compensation for specific damages by filing a claim with your own insurance provider.
 Your personal injury protection (PIP) insurance, which is mandatory for anyone who operates a car or similar four-wheel vehicle in Florida, covers various damages—but PIP coverage is limited.